Learn Salem’s History

 1637

-The First Burial in the Old Burying Point Cemetery
+The First Reference to the Old Burying Point Cemetery (now Charter St.)

 A black & white illustration of the United States slave trade